Bridging integrated information theory and the free-energy principle in living neuronal networks: Conclusion

 \section{Conclusion}

-Our results show that, in living neuronal networks performing perceptual inference, integrated information is tightly coupled to belief updating---indexed by Bayesian surprise---rather than directly to variational free energy.
+Our results suggest that, in living neuronal networks performing perceptual inference, integrated information is most consistently associated with belief updating---indexed by Bayesian surprise---while showing weaker and more heterogeneous associations with variational free energy and accuracy.
 Informational cores expand and concentrate diverse activity when belief revision is stronger, and a $\Phi$-proxy follows a hill-shaped trajectory across learning sessions, peaking within long-term free-energy descent.
-These dynamics are consistent with operation near criticality, where response diversity, belief updating, and integrated information co-peak.
-Conceptually, $\Phi$ can be interpreted as the intrinsic manifestation of system reorganization required to incorporate informative evidence; once the generative model becomes sufficiently complete, $\Phi$ is expected to decline.
-Functionally, $\Phi$ does not directly enhance inference performance but indirectly facilitates it by supporting model updates.
-By situating integrated information within belief updating, our findings empirically link IIT’s mechanistic account with the FEP’s functional perspective, advancing a unified framework that bridges the proximate ``how'' and the ultimate ``why'' of consciousness.
+These dynamics are compatible with the possibility that response diversity, belief updating, and integrated information are jointly expressed in regimes related to critical dynamics, although criticality was not directly tested here.
+Conceptually, $\Phi$ may reflect the intrinsic integrated structure accompanying system reorganization required to incorporate informative evidence; once the generative model becomes sufficiently complete, $\Phi$ may decline.
+Functionally, these results are more consistent with $\Phi$ accompanying model updating than serving as a direct proxy for inference performance.
+By situating integrated information within belief updating, our findings provide an empirical link between IIT's mechanistic account and the FEP's functional perspective, potentially informing future frameworks that bridge the proximate ``how'' and the ultimate ``why'' of consciousness.